elifehacker/SafetyCulture/README.md

 # SafetyCulture

-This task was done by reading the content of message_bus.json line by line to sumulate the incoming stream of data.
+This task was done by reading the content of message_bus.json line by line to simulate the incoming stream of data.
 With every line, the following command prompt is returned.

 Option 1 2 and 3 print the data as is.